syncfusion-content/maui-docs/MAUI/Picker/events.md

 # Events in .NET MAUI Picker (SfPicker)

-Three events have been used for a picker when it is in the Dialog mode.
+Three events have been used for a [.NET MAUI Picker](https://www.syncfusion.com/maui-controls/maui-picker) when it is in the Dialog mode.
 They are,

  * Opened
  * Closing